Gravitational waves in Cubic Metric-Affine Gravity: Gravitational wave solutions with dynamical torsion and nonmetricity

 This trivially fixes the remaining constant of the recurrence condition of the wave null vector as $\gamma=-\,1/8$, whereas the tensor quantity $\hat{R}^{(Q)}_{[\mu\nu]}$ constitutes the only field strength of the model providing kinetic terms for the vector mode, which under the present assumptions turns out to satisfy the Type N algebraic conditions~\eqref{TypeN_cond2} and~\eqref{TypeN_condd2}.

 On the other hand, as in the case of Weyl-Cartan geometry, the field equations include interaction terms between this mode, the Weyl vector and the torsion tensor, which in general give rise to additional constraints on the functions $w$, $t_{10}$ and $t_{22}$.
-Nevertheless, it is possible to avoid these restrictions and significantly simplify the equations by setting the Lagrangian coefficients
+Nevertheless, it is possible to avoid these restrictions and significantly simplify the equations by setting a specific relation between the Lagrangian coefficients (see Expressions~\eqref{genMAG1}-\eqref{genMAG16} in Appendix~\ref{appe3}).

-Then, the antisymmetric and symmetric traceless components of the connection field equations~\eqref{connection_eq} provide the following differential equations for the function $\lambda$:
+Then, by defining parameters $\{b_{i}\}_{i=1}^{3}$ as in~\eqref{par1}-\eqref{par3}, the antisymmetric and symmetric traceless components of the connection field equations~\eqref{connection_eq} provide the following differential equations for the function $\lambda$: